Today, many farmers and gardeners are aware of the environmental benefits of using organic products like diatomaceous earth (DE).

 6. Eliminates Aphids

-Aphids feed on the sap in plants, causing them to wilt.
-They can also cause stunted growth and other damage to plants.
+Aphids feed on plants, causing them to wilt.
+They can also stunt growth and cause other damage.

 Coating affected plants with diatomaceous earth spray will help with aphids.